 unencrypted group on another home server.

 Shortly after creating a public group, I discovered an abandoned anime roleplay chatroom with no active moderators.
-I managed to revive it by criticizing anime, and later by “acting” as a moderator of the group, encouraging members to move to my group.
+I managed to revive it by criticizing anime, and later by “acting” as a moderator of the group, promoting my ideology, encouraging members to move to my group.
 Soon they all shifted to my group.
 That also improved the gender ratio of my group, because the majority of members there were females, or at least they claimed to be.

-- S: X is angry at me
+- P: X is angry at me

-- R: is he?
+- Q: is he?

-- R: okay i gotchu
+- Q: okay i gotchu

-- S: Just do it please
+- P: Just do it please

 - X: I can see her though